ricksbrown/cowsay/README.md

 ```

 ## As a Maven plugin
-TODO: get this into maven central
+TODO: get this into maven central - the world needs it!

 Example: